neon-bindings/rfcs/text/0000-result-ext-trait.md

 > This section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

-In the second example under [Guide-level explanation], we create a new `Result` if either of the `File::create` or `file.write_all` functions return an error.
+In the second example under [Guide-level explanation](#guide-level-explanation), we create a new `Result` if either of the `File::create` or `file.write_all` functions return an error.
 We call `to_string` on the original error and pass the string to `cx.throw_error` method, so that this text is available in the `Error` object thrown in JavaScript. `or_throw` achieves the same result with less repetitive code.

 # Drawbacks